codio-content/Java/.guides/content/Switch-Case-vs-If-Else-eba1.md

 An example would be a multiple choice grader:
 ```
 int studentAnswer = 3;
-String feedback 1 = "This answer is wrong because....";
+String feedback1 = "This answer is wrong because....";
-String feedback 2 = "This answer is correct!
+String feedback2 = "This answer is correct!
 You know this because...";
-String feedback 3 = "This answer is wrong.
+String feedback3 = "This answer is wrong.
 While the first part is correct...";
 String feedback;

 int correctAnswer = 2;